samlown/couch_tap/README.md

             doc['items'].inject(0){ |sum,item| sum + item['total'] }
           end

-          # Collections perform special synchronization.
+          # Collections perform special synchronization in order to deal with
-          # An attempt will be made to try and update rows based on order as opposed
-          # to a delete and insert process.
+          # one to one, or indeed many to many relationships.
           #
+          # Rather than attempting a complex syncrhonisation process, the current
+          # version of Couch Tap will just DELETE all current entries with a
+          # primary key id that matches that of the parent table.
+          #
           # The foreign id key is assumed to be name of the parent
           # table in singular form with `_id` appended.
           #
           # Each item provided in the array will be made available in the
+          # `#data` method, and index from `#index`.
-          # `#item` method. `#document` continues to be the complete document.
+          # `#document` continues to be the complete source document.
           #
-          # Collections can be nested if required.
+          # Collections can be nested to create highly complex structures.
           #
+          collection :groups do
+            table :invoice_groups do

-          collection :entries, :invoice_entries do
+              collection :entries do
+                table :invoice_entries, :key => :entry_id do
-            column :date, item['date']
+                  column :date, data['date']
+                  column :updated_at, document['updated_at']
+                end
+              end

+            end
           end

         end

       end